clvrai/create/README.md

 See `examples/random_agent.py` for an example with using a random agent on the environment.

+## Installation

+IN THE FUTURE: Simply `pip install create-rl`.

+For now: clone this repo and `pip install -r requirements.txt` from this repo.

 ## Defining Tasks
 You can also create custom tasks in CREATE with ease.
 Simply define the level in JSON and you are good to go.